TencentARC/ArcNerf/docs/models.md

 ## linear
 - DenseLayer: Linear with custom activation function.
 - SirenLayer: Linear with sin() activation and respective initialization.
+## encoding
+This layer makes embedding for xyz/view dir by different method
+- FreqEmbedder: Positional encoding introduced in original NeRF.
+- GaussianEmbedder: Integrated Positional encoding introduced in Mip-NeRF.
+It takes zvals and rays info directly, and embed the whole interval.
+So it does not follow the same api as other encoding.

 ------------------------------------------------------------------------
 ## BaseGeoNet/BaseRadianceNetwork